5 Things Craft Show Shoppers Shouldn’t See

 I was focused on what I could and wanted to make, instead of the way consumers shop and what they typically buy together.

-Consumers don’t tend to shop for pajamas and purses at the same time.
-They’re either shopping for sleepwear/loungewear or items to accessorize an outfit.
+Consumers don’t tend to shop for pajamas and purses simultaneously.
+They either shop for sleepwear/loungewear or items to accessorize an outfit.

-When I added more product varity, I took away opportunities for customers to buy more than one item.
+When I added more types of products, I took away opportunities for customers to buy more than one item.

 Craft show table with too much variety

-I used to think: The more types of products I offer, the more likely it is someone will find something to buy.
+I used to think: The more types of products I offered, the more likely it is someone would find something to buy.

 But your creativity is likely killing your sales.

-As this study proves, more variety can lead to overwhelm and decision fatigue, which leads to fewer shoppers buying.
+As this study proves, more variety can lead to shoppers being overwhelmed and experiencing decision fatigue, which in turn leads to fewer shoppers buying.

 When you try to offer too many types of products (e.g. jewelry, knitted goods, candles, soaps, etc.) or too much variety (e.g. metal jewelry, wire-wrapped jewelry, crystal jewelry, plastic beaded jewelry, etc.) you confuse shoppers.